joshwilhelmi/tcgplayer-python/PLAN_CONTEXT.md

-# TCGPlayer Client Library - Project Status & Next Steps
+# TCGplayer Client Library - Project Status & Next Steps

 ## Project Overview
 Transform `tcgplayer_client` into a pip installable Python library that can be: